0SINTr/osintr/README.md

 The OSINT Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `tasks.py`, leveraging their collective skills to achieve complex objectives.
 The `agents.py` file outlines the capabilities and configurations of each agent in your crew, whilst `prompts.py` contains all the prompts and instructions for your crew members.
 The prompts provided by default with the app are the ones that woked best for me at the time of the latest test.

 ### Planned upgrades
-- Adding support for more LLMs (Claude, Phi-3, Mistral)
+- Adding support for more LLMs (Claude, Phi-3, Mistral, Reflection)
 - Integrating more data sources from reliable API providers
 - Adding support for name and phone number searchs